@inteli.city/node-red-contrib-ai-collection 1.1.0

 prompt.ai

-The main node.
+The main text generation node.
 Every incoming message goes through three steps: template rendering, AI call, output writing.

 | Field | Description |